top of page

 Most of us come to the Bible the same way.

 We open it with good intentions.
 We read a few verses — maybe a chapter — and then we hit something confusing, or violent, or just strange, and we quietly close it again.
 Not because we don't care.
-Because nobody ever taught us how.
+But because nobody ever taught us how.

 That's not a faith problem.
 That's a literacy problem.
 And it has a solution.